Guggyco/guggy-docs/docs/android.md

 For older APIs, the READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE permissions are needed in order to save result files and enable other apps to use them.

 ### Changelog

+V3.0.12
+  * Switch content provider behavior to send error when using Nougat target SDK with an app which doesn't support content providers
+  * Support Kate Mobile

 V3.0.8